STELA - Reporting Foundation Skills training

 What is Upfront Assessment of Need and how are these details reported?

-As per the Training Priority Projects Guidelines 2022-23, training providers must undertake a UAN process prior to each participant commencing training to ensure students get the support they need to successfully complete their subsidised training.
-This process must be undertaken for each financial year a student participates in subsidised training.
+Visit our Training Provider Centre Toolkit for information about how providers must undertake a UAN process prior to each participant commencing training to ensure students get the support they need to successfully complete their subsidised training.
+This process must be undertaken for each financial year the student participates in subsidised training.

-Providers must report the date students have undertaken their UAN at the time of creating the student enrollment in STELA.
+Providers must report the date students have undertaken their UAN at the time of creating the student enrolment in STELA.

 At the conclusion of training, providers are also expected to report relevant pathway outcomes for each participant in STELA